peterldowns/pgmigrate/README.md

 ## Usage

 All of the methods available in the CLI are equivalently named and available in the library.
-Please read the cli help with `pgmigrate help <command>` and read the [the go.dev docs at pkg.go.dev/github.com/peterldowns/pgmigrate](https://pkg.go.dev/github.com/peterldowns/pgmigrate).
+Please read the cli help with `pgmigrate help <command>` or read the [the go.dev docs at pkg.go.dev/github.com/peterldowns/pgmigrate](https://pkg.go.dev/github.com/peterldowns/pgmigrate).